-HIPAA Compliance for App & Web-based Health Platforms
+HIPAA Compliance for App & Web-based Digital Health Platforms.
+What is HIPAA?

 Following our meet @MelbourneGA last month the lovely folks @MovemberAUS invited me for drinks to ‘pick my brain’ about HIPAA compliance (their words not mine!).
 Having built a few HIPAA compliant app platforms over the years for hospitals I thought I’d post my basic run-down notes below for anyone that may be confused about this whole HIPAA thing!